rushabhjhaveri/Notes/Technology/AWS/Certified_Cloud_Practitioner/Billing_Pricing.md

 * Turn on CloudTrail in the other accounts and use the bucket in the paying account

 Note: The best practice is to use a separate account for logging

+## AWS QuickStart & Landing Zone ##
+AWS QuickStart is a way of deploying environments quickly, using CloudFormation templates built by AWS Solutions Architects who are experts in the particular technology

+AWS Landing Zone is a solution that helps customers quickly set up a secure, multi-account AWS environment based on AWS best practices